Python Turtle - Lesson 4

 Shape functions

-From the current code:
+From your current code:

 Where should I place functions?